Top Orthopedist in Brooklyn

 If you have back pain, you could be experiencing disc degeneration and Modic changes.
 Reach out to our orthopedist in Brooklyn for help.
-Your doctor can order an MRI to diagnose your pain and create a treatment plan that is right for you, contact Advanced Orthopedics & Joint Preservation today!
+Your doctor can order an MRI to diagnose your pain and create a pain management treatment plan that is right for you, contact Advanced Orthopedics & Joint Preservation today!

 This injury is common when you are overworking the muscles in your knee, and your knee becomes unaligned.
 Be sure to listen to your body, so you don’t overwork past your limit.
 To help with the pain, you should tape your knee or invest in a knee brace.

 When this injury occurs you feel pain in the front or inside of your leg, alongside your shin bone.
 To prevent shin splints make sure you are wearing proper fitting sneakers, avoid hills as they put extra force on the shin muscle, and increase your workout or speed at a gradual level.
 Treatment for shin splints includes icing your shins for 15-20 minutes and keeping them elevated at night to reduce swelling.